-Celebrating Global Flavours and Stories from Sisters Around the World This World Refugee Week
+Celebrating Global Flavors and Stories from Sisters Around the World

-Welcome to "Serving Up Sisterhood," a recipe toolkit that is celebration of the flavours of home and the rich stories behind them.
-This unique recipe e-book brings together heartfelt tales and cherished recipes from refugees, internally displaced people (IDPs) and the women we serve.

-Through the preparation of dishes that evoke memories of their homes, we offer a blend of culinary exploration and storytelling that fosters empathy, understanding and connection.
+Welcome to "Serving Up Sisterhood," a celebration of the flavours of home and the rich stories behind them.
+This unique recipe ebook brings together heartfelt tales and cherished recipes from refugees, internally displaced people (IDPs) and the women we serve.
+Through the preparation of dishes that evoke memories of their homeland, we offer a blend of culinary exploration and storytelling that fosters empathy, understanding, and connection.